stateless-solutions/markdown-content/overview.md

 ## Introduction to Stateless

 Stateless is a verifiability protocol that ensures data integrity and financial security for decentralized data operations.
-Stateless allows developers to build web3 applications (dApps) with confidence, knowing that they are operating within a secure, decentralized environment.
+With easily consumable standardized interfaces, Stateless APIs enable developers to build web3 applications (dApps) with confidence, knowing that they are operating within a secure, decentralized environment.
 For a more detailed overview of our approach and vision, please refer to our